 I found this poem, author unknown.
 It describes well the hope of the therapy process.

-it might surprise you by how quiet it is, how it moves with such grace for possessing such power.
+When it arrives, it might surprise you by how quiet it is, how it moves with such grace for possessing such power.

 But you will know it by the strength that rises from within you to meet it, by the release of the knot in the center of your chest that suddenly lets go.